 Azure Active Directory B2C provides functionality to allow users to update their profiles.
 The sample web app uses an Azure AD B2C edit profile user flow for the workflow.

-In the application menu bar, click your profile name and select Edit profile to edit the profile you created.
+In the application menu bar, select your profile name, and then select Edit profile to edit the profile you created.

-Change your Display name or City, and then click Continue to update your profile.
+Change your Display name or City, and then select Continue to update your profile.

-The changed is displayed in the upper right portion of the web application's home page.
+The change is displayed in the upper right portion of the web application's home page.

 Access a protected API resource

-Enter text in the New Item text box.
-Click Add to call the Azure AD B2C protected web API that adds a to-do list item.
+In the New Item text box, enter text.
+To call the Azure AD B2C protected web API that adds a to-do list item, select Add.

 The ASP.NET web application includes an Azure AD access token in the request to the protected web API resource to perform operations on the user's to-do list items.